-These guidelines are established for the purpose to prevent radiation-related health hazards to workers engaged in disposal of objects contaminated with radioactive materials discharged by the accident of Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company (hereinafter the objects is referred to as the "accident-derived waste" and the radioactive material is referred to as the "radioactive materials discharged by the accident") associated with the Great East Japan Earthquake on 11 March 2011 in conjunction with the Ordinance on Prevention of Ionizing Radiation Hazards (Ministry of Labour Ordinance No. 41, 1972, hereinafter referred to as the "Ionizing Radiation Ordinance") which stipulates provisions for the disposal of accident-derived waste.
+These guidelines are established for the purpose of preventing radiation-related health hazards to workers engaged in the disposal of objects contaminated with radioactive materials discharged due to the accident at Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company (hereinafter the objects are referred to as "accident-derived waste" and the radioactive material is referred to as "radioactive materials discharged by the accident") associated with the Great East Japan Earthquake on 11 March 2011 in conjunction with the Ordinance on Prevention of Ionizing Radiation Hazards (Ministry of Labour Ordinance No. 41, 1972, hereinafter referred to as the "Ionizing Radiation Ordinance"), which stipulates provisions for the disposal of accident-derived waste.

-Aiming to facilitate precise implementation of preventive measures for radiation hazards during works for the accident-derived waste disposal, these guidelines together with the Ionizing Radiation Ordinance are intended to describe important matters among the following in an integrated manner:
+Aiming to facilitate precise implementation of preventive measures for radiation hazards during work for the accident-derived waste disposal, these guidelines together with the Ionizing Radiation Ordinance are intended to describe important matters among the following in an integrated manner:

-- actions which an employer is obligated to carry out - matters which are stipulated in the Industrial Safety and Health Act (Act No. 57, 1972) and other applicable laws and regulations, and - in addition to the above, matters which are stipulated in the Ionizing Radiation Ordinance.
+- Actions that an employer is obligated to carry out - Matters stipulated in the Industrial Safety and Health Act (Act No. 57, 1972) and other applicable laws and regulations, and - In addition to the above, matters stipulated in the Ionizing Radiation Ordinance.

-As much as possible, the employer should strive to take measures for the prevention of radiation hazards based on the actual situation of the sites, in addition to properly carry out the actions described in the guidelines.
+As much as possible, employers should strive to take measures for the prevention of radiation hazards based on the actual situation of the sites, in addition to properly carrying out the actions described in the guidelines.